nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Candle:** Primarily used as a single-person light source.
 A lit candle lasts 6 Beats, giving a 5-foot radius of weak light.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter.

 **Case, Scroll:** Scroll cases are specialized bag items designed solely for the purpose of safely transporting paper.
-Each case can safely hold either a single spell scroll, or up to five rolled-up maps or other documents.
+Each case can safely hold either a single spell scroll *or* up to five rolled-up maps or other non-spell documents.

 **Clothing:** Includes a small variety of items of the listed class of attire.
 Includes suitable shoes or boots.
 Usually required for social functions.